tolstoys19/Friction-Measurements-Between-PLA-and-Silicone/README.md

 1. DragonSkin10-PLA
 2. Smooth-on Sil 950-PLA

+Used for the article submitted to Robotics and Automation Letters titled: "Development of a Dual Function Joint Modular Soft Actuator and its Evaluation using a Novel Dummy Finger Joint-Soft Actuator Complex Model"

 Experimental Conditions are detailed on: ExperimentalConditions.md

 Experimental Measurements of the Coefficient for 1. and 2. are included in: CoF-Measurements.csv